 Discussion on the Assemblage Point of the Cargo

-As discussed above, the mode of transportation is not an Arabian dhow but appears to be that of the Southeast Asian Shipbuilding technology.
+Anatomical analysis of the recovered ship timber carried out by Dr. Jun Kimura concluded that the construction method is of the Southeast Asian shipbuilding technology.
 For the Belitung wreck, there is wide acceptance that the cargo was loaded either at the port of Guangzhou or Yangzhou in China.
 In the case of the Binh Chau wreck, that cannot be the assumption if we consider the social and political development during the late 9th century.
 During this period, the Tang Dynasty was in a state of instability and chaos.
 One of the most distructive rebellions led by Huang Chao took place between 878 to 884.
 He sacked Guangzhou in 878 and according to Arab Geographer Abu Zaid many Muslims, Jews, Christians and Parsees perished.
 As Guangzhou was the port of exit for the martime trade to Southeast Asia and the West, the impact on foreign trade would have been disastrous.
 Many foreign traders fled from China.
 Many ended up in Annam (ancient name for Northern Vietnam) and used the port there to continue trading activities.
 One cannot help but wonder whether those inscriptions on the green glaze jars seeking divine intervention and protection for the goods was a reflection of the helplessness of the Arab traders in the face of increasingly precarious and perilous trading environment.

-According to recorded source, a Chinese official petitioned the Emperor that : "lately the precious and strange goods brought by ocean junks have mostly been taken to Annam to be traded there and called for action against Annam".
-Hence, there is likely changes to the maritime trading networks in the region.
+In the book "Oriental Trade Ceramics in South-East Asia" by John S Guy of V& A Musuem, he mentioned that in a recorded source, a Chinese official petitioned the Emperor that : "lately the precious and strange goods brought by ocean junks have mostly been taken to Annam to be traded there and called for action against Annam".
+Hence, this provides clue that the maritime trading networks in the region had undegone impactful changes.
 Some form of intra-region trade arrangement may have developed.
 There may exist an alternative arrangement in which goods from China were brought to Vietnam and re-assembled for further transhipment to other part of Southeast Asia and and the West.
 The Kingdom of Champa controlled central and South Vietnam and likely also a part of the trading network.
 The Chams had diplomatic ties with China and known to have sent many tribute missions during the course of its history.
 They were known to be great sea-farers and actively involved in maritime trade.
 For example, the Kaladi inscription of 909 mentioned foreigners from South Asia (Kalinga, Singhala, Dravidians) and mainland Southeast Asia (Champa, Kmir (Khmer and Rman (Mons) residing in the Brantas delta in East Java and engaging in trading activities.
 From my travels to Vietnam, I have come across Tang/5 Dynasties Yue and Changsha wares and even Northern Song Yaozhou bowls which were excavated in Central Vietnam.
 Currently, there is little research done on the role of Vietnam in the maritime trade during the Tang/Yuan period.
-Hence, we still have a missing part of the puzzle that need to be completed to gain a more complete picture of the maritime trade network.
+Hence, we still have a missing part of the puzzle that need to be completed to gain a more complete picture of the maritime trade network of the region.

 Maritime silk route during the Tang Period